Roth IRA vs Whole Life Insurance: Ultimate Tax-Free Retirement Comparison [2025]

 Traditional IRA:

-A traditional ira allows you to fund your account with tax deferred income.
-You do not have to pay income tax on the money you put into your traditional ira account, but you money will be subject to income taxes when you withdraw it down the road.
+A traditional IRA allows you to fund your account with tax-deferred income.
+You do not have to pay income tax on the money you put into your traditional IRA account, but your money will be subject to income taxes when you withdraw it down the road.

 All withdrawals from traditional IRAs are taxed in the year they are taken.